 Here’s a cooling water feature that won’t close down come Labor Day.
 It’s eco-friendly and educational, too!

-Name: Water Wonders, a 125-foot educational interactive stream that just opened this summer in North Aurora along the Fox River.
+Name: Water Wonders, a 125-foot educational interactive stream that opened in the summer of 2012 in North Aurora along the Fox River.

 Address: Water Wonders is located just west of North Aurora’s Village Hall, which has an address of 25 E. State Street.
 I parallel parked on State Street, but I bet Village Hall has a lot you could use, too.
 Water Wonders is located just to the north (walking distance) of North Aurora Island Park, previously featured in the Go West “Great Parks!” series.

 About the Project: The ultimate goal for Water Wonders is that it will be a place where children can splash, wade and climb while learning about water conservation and the native landscape of Illinois.
-Landscaping and some signage still needs to be installed, but in the meantime, it's still a fun, unique place to cool down and enjoy beautiful views of the Fox River.
+It’s a fun, unique place to cool down and enjoy beautiful views of the Fox River.

 Water Wonders was spearheaded by the North Aurora River District Alliance, a non-profit organization committed to developing the North Aurora riverfront area into a destination that residents and visitors will enjoy.